June 23, 2025

 Osmium Recycling

-Osmium holds the distinction of being the rarest precious metal and, indeed, the rarest stable element found in the Earth's crust.
+Osmium holds the distinction of being the rarest precious metal and, indeed, the rarest stable element found in the Earth’s crust.
 It naturally occurs as a trace element, primarily in platinum ores and the mineral osmiridium (an alloy with iridium).
-Its extraction is complex and typically occurs as a byproduct of refining other metals like platinum, gold, and nickel.
+Its extraction is complex and typically occurs as a byproduct of refining other metals, such as platinum, gold, and nickel.
 This inherent rarity and the intricate production process underscore the increasing significance of recycling osmium.

 Market Dynamics and Growth Drivers